-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade

-127) On a diagram of a production possibilities frontier, opportunity cost is represented by the slope of the production possibilities frontier.
+132) On a diagram of a production possibilities frontier, opportunity cost is represented by the slope of the production possibilities frontier.

-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade

-128) To increase fuel efficiency, automobile manufacturers make cars small and light.
+133) To increase fuel efficiency, automobile manufacturers make cars small and light.
 Large cars absorb more of the impact of an accident than small cars but yield lower fuel efficiency.
 These facts suggest that a positive relationship exists between safety and fuel efficiency.